Bay cat: Distribution and habitat

+In Central Kalimantan, a single bay cat was recorded in a mosaic of heath and peat swamp forest in the Rungan River catchment area during surveys between 2016 and 2018.
+In 2023, the bay cat was again seen in Kayan Mentarang National Park in North Kalimantan through surveillance cameras installed by national park officials.
+Previously, in 2021 and 2022, routine patrols and camera traps were conducted but yielded no results.
+The last time a bay cat was seen in the area was in 2003 via surveillance cameras by Dave Augeri and the WWF Kayan Mentarang Project crews.

+Behavior and ecology

+Bay cats recorded in Sabah exhibited a diurnal activity pattern with a peak in the morning and another peak in the early afternoon.

+Bay cats recorded in nine study areas in both protected and non-protected areas in Sarawak were also diurnal.

+In Sarawak, a bay cat was allegedly observed on a branch 1 m from the ground close to the river during a night hunting expedition.

-Nothing is known about its feeding ecology and reproductive behavior.
+Nothing is known about its diet and reproductive behavior.

 Threats

 The bay cat is forest-dependent and increasingly threatened by habitat destruction following deforestation in Borneo.
 Habitat loss due to commercial logging and conversion to oil palm plantations pose the greatest threat to the bay cat.
 Oil palm plantations are likely to expand in the future as a result of the push for biofuels.
 Borneo has one of the world's highest deforestation rates.
 While in the mid-1980s, forests still covered nearly three-quarters of the island, by 2005 only 52% of Borneo was still forested.
 Both forests and land make way for human settlement.

 Less than 6% of Indonesia's and Malaysia's land region is protected.

 Poaching for the illegal wildlife trade also poses a significant threat.
 Bay cats have been captured in the wild for the trade as pets and skins.

 Conservation

 The bay cat is listed on CITES Appendix II.
 It is fully protected by national legislation across most of its range.
 Hunting and trade are prohibited in Kalimantan, Sabah, and Sarawak.
 The bay cat remains one of the least studied of the world's wild cats, hampering the development of conservation actions.